storyserver/storyserver-plugin-drupal/README.txt

   * Install as you would normally install a contributed Drupal module.
 See: https://www.drupal.org/documentation/install/modules-themes/modules-7 for Drupal 7 modules and https://www.drupal.org/documentation/install/modules-themes/modules-8 for Drupal 8 for further information.

+  * NOTE: This module has Composer dependencies which must be installed with https://getcomposer.org/.
+Once composer is installed, change into the directory containing this module and run 'composer install'.

 CONFIGURATION
 ------------